 Address: 5801 S Ellis Ave, Chicago, IL 60637

 Today, the University offers programs in nearly every field of study, making it one of the best places to get a comprehensive education.
-If you are planning to study abroad, the University of Chicago should definitely be on your list of schools to consider.
+If you plan to study abroad, the University of Chicago should definitely be on your list of schools to consider.

-What makes the University of Chicago such an interesting place to visit is that its architecture has such a wide range of aesthetics.
-From Gothic to Contemporary styles, the campus reflects the school’s varied specialties.
+What makes the University of Chicago such an exciting place to visit is that its architecture has such a wide range of aesthetics.
+The campus reflects the school’s varied specialties.
 You can even take a walking tour of the campus to learn more about the campus and its incredible beauty.

 36. See the City from Above at Willis Tower